Pilar Lorengar: Later life

 In 1991, the Príncipe de Asturias Foundation awarded the "Generation of Spanish lyric singers" (de los Ángeles, Berganza, Caballé, Carreras, Domingo, Kraus and Lorengar) the Arts award.
 Lorengar announced her retirement and performed her last concert at the Campoamor Theatre in Oviedo (Asturias), Spain.
 In 1994, she was awarded the Order of Merit of Berlin.

-Pilar Lorengar died of cancer in Berlin, scene of her longest artistic associations, where she resided with her husband, dentist Dr Jürgen Schaff.
-I.E.S.
-Pilar Lorengar, a free public vocational high school for the media arts located in her city of birth, Zaragoza, Spain, was named in her honor.
+Pilar Lorengar died of cancer in Berlin, scene of her longest artistic associations, where she resided with her husband, dentist Jürgen Schaff.
+A free public vocational high school for the media arts in her city of birth, Zaragoza, Spain, was named I.E.S.
+Pilar Lorengar in her honor.

 Recordings

-She can be seen on black-and-white video in German translation performances from the Deutsche Oper of Don Giovanni (as Donna Elvira) and Don Carlos (as Elizabeth).
+She can be seen in black-and-white videos from the Deutsche Oper (in German) of Don Giovanni (as Donna Elvira) and Don Carlos (as Elizabeth).
 In both of these performances, she shares the stage with Dietrich Fischer-Dieskau and Josef Greindl.